Listado mensual: noviembre, 2021

 5. Modernize your health benefits plan

 In addition, look at your benefits plan to see if more support can be added in light of people’s current struggles.
 For example, many organizations have introduced or increased coverage for mental health services, physical activities (such as gym memberships or yoga classes) and feminine healthcare.
+Another important thing to ensure is the physical safety of your workers/employees in the workplace.
+If any employee gets injured while working, the employer should be responsible and considerate enough to provide adequate support to the employee by compensating and giving him the required time off to attend all the medical appointments, receive treatment and recover.

 Putting People First